Guildford Counselling Resource Centre Counselling and Psychotherapy in Guildford

 Catherine Aikin-Sneath

-My background is in working with young people aged 12 years and upwards within an NHS setting and with adults in charity settings.
-I now offer individuals short to long-term therapy in a comfortable and confidential environment.
+My background is working with young people in an NHS setting and with adults in charity settings.
+I now offer individuals aged 16yrs upwards short to medium-term therapy in a comfortable and confidential environment.
+I value an empathic and trauma-informed approach.

 click